chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 ## Data and Cleaning
 - The Data contain 20000 rows.
-- For the Categorical Dat, most of the column has 15745 rows of non-null data.
+- For the categorical data, most column has 15745 rows of non-null data.
-- For the numerical data,  most has 17052 non-null data.
+- For the numerical data,  most column has 17052 non-null data.
 - a heatmap of missing data is shown below:

 <img src="image/missing data.png">

 When a data is missing in the categorical or numerical, the whole row of data seems to missing as well.
-I decide to drop all the missing value because a whole row of missing value doesn't contribute anything to my analysis.
+I decide to split the data into two group, drop all the missing value because a whole row of missing value doesn't contribute anything to my analysis.

 For this project, I will be only working on the numerical columns.

 ### Exploratory Data Analysis(EDA)
-I will be plotting the distribution of both group on the same graph to see the the difference between the active group and cancel grou.
+I will be plotting the distribution of both active gorup and cacnel groupo on the same graph to see the the difference between the two.

-By looking at the plot below,a better idea how the distribution of one column of numerical data looks like for each of the group.
-Knowing what the is the shape, where the mean it is, and a general idea of the difference.
+By looking at the plot below, a better idea how the distribution for one column of numerical data looks like for each of the group.
+It will privde information on what the is the shape, where the mean it is, and a general idea of the difference.

 <img src="image/ wine lovers.png">